Butterflies and human existence

 In simple terms, after the moth spins a cocoon or the butterfly secrets a chrysalis, the larvae dissolve themselves into a cellular/molecular “soup.”
 All of the larval structures are dismantled and molecule-by-molecule reassembled into a moth or butterfly.
 This means that even the larval brain dissolves and is reconfigured into a totally different creation with radically different functions including directing the miracle of flight.

-As a biological process this may be extraordinary, but it does not threaten us.
-However, when metamorphosis is used as a metaphor for spiritual growth, it can become absolutely terrifying and reason enough to not welcome the changes necessary to achieve a higher awareness.
+As a biological process, this may be extraordinary, but it does not threaten us.
+However, when metamorphosis is used as a metaphor for spiritual growth, it can become absolutely terrifying and reason enough to not welcome the changes necessary to achieve higher awareness.

 It should not surprise us to note that the words metamorphosis and metaphor are similar.
 Metamorphosis = ‘transform, change shape,’ and metaphor = transfer the meaning of a word into a figure of speech.
 When people feel internal “butterflies” it is highly likely that they are experiencing spiritual stirrings involving love or fear.